TeachmanLab/MT-Data-ManagingAnxietyStudy-Cleaning/docs/citation.md

      - Ex.
 Add functionality (e.g., perform new checks, highlight new issues) without changing data
      - Ex.
 Fix bugs (e.g., correct existing checks, clarify existing issues) without changing data

-When the SCHEMA, CONTENT, or SCRIPT version is incremented, a new [tag][tags] (e.g., "v1.0.0" is added to the repo).
+When the SCHEMA, CONTENT, or SCRIPT version is incremented, a new [tag][ma-cleaning-repo-tags] (e.g., "v1.0.0" is added to the repo).

 When the SCHEMA or CONTENT version is incremented, a new version of the